Chengdu No.20 Middle School

 Politics: (Former) Zhou Jingshu ♀ (Latter) Li Xuemei ♀

-Title: Jingshu/None for now
+Title: Jingshu / None for now

 Geography, (Deputy) Grade Director: Li Jiawei ♂

-Classic Quotes: “Okay × m + Right × n” (m, n∈N*) (Not much contact, just two semesters)
+Classic Quotes: “Okay × m + Right × n” (m, n∈N*) (Not much contact, only two semesters)

 History: Dai Shiyi ♀

-Title: Daisy (from herself), **
+Title: Daisy (from herself)

 Spixed